pulilab/vue-django-feedback/docs/quickstart.md

 ### Integration

-> vue-django-feedback is a web component so you only need to import the js files and optionally the css and then you can just write the html markup anywhere
+> vue-django-feedback is a web component, where only the js files and optionally the css need to be imported and after the html markup can be written anywhere.

 #### Required JS
 ```javascript